 Threat and Hazard Identification and Risk Assessment (THIRA): This process is a tool that helps communities identify and assess threats and hazards and how they may impact a community, estimate capability requirements, and determine resource requirements.
 The THIRA process assists communities in determining what to prepare for, what actions can lessen or eliminate the identified threats and hazards, and what impacts need to be incorporated into the community’s preparedness planning.

-The State Preparedness Report (SPR): This report is a self-assessment of a jurisdiction’s current capability when compared to the targets identified in the Threat and Hazard Identification and Risk Assessment.
-The SPR helps to identify state preparedness capability gaps and is used to help make programmatic decisions to build and sustain capabilities, plan to deliver capabilities, and validate capabilities.
+The Stakeholder Preparedness Review (SPR): A self-assessment on the current capacity for each core capability.
+When compared to the targets identified in the Threat and Hazard Identification and Risk Assessment, the SPR helps to identify preparedness capability gaps and is used to help make programmatic decisions to build and sustain capabilities, plan to deliver capabilities, and validate capabilities.
 The outputs of this process inform a variety of emergency management efforts, including: emergency operations planning, mutual aid agreements, and hazard mitigation planning.